Deep Sea Science & Technology Centre

-NIOZ is a research centre that conducts fundamental marine research, working with its own research vessels, scientists in various disciplines, specialised laboratories and a good infrastructure.
-For decades, NIOZ has been conducting top-level fundamental research in the fields of ecology, physics, chemistry and geology worldwide, assisted by its innovative department of maritime technology.
-NIOZ more and more often supports academic but also industrial parties in applied sea research.
+Marine scientists at NIOZ, which come from various disiplines, work from NIOZ research vessels, and in specialised laboratories, supported by a good infrastructure.
+For decades, assisted by its innovative department of maritime technology, NIOZ has conducted international top-level fundamental research in the fields of ecology, physics, chemistry and geology.
+Building on its academic knowledge, NIOZ increasingly supports industrial parties in applied sea research.
 An international committee has recently assessed NIOZ deep-sea research as one of the highest ranking projects in this field in the world.

 Research facilities include research vessels, sampling equipment, and institute-based and movable (seagoing) laboratories.